 Section 6.
+Directed Independent Study.
+A Directed Independent Study (DIS) is a unique course experience designed for individual students who wish to pursue an academic interest in collaboration with an instructor.
+As such, the DIS is typically used for students with developed study skills, a high level of motivation and a strong academic record.
+Each DIS follows the academic course descriptions in the IRSC Course Catalog and must meet the learning outcomes for that course, although approaches to achieving the learning outcomes should align with the shared interests of the student and faculty member.
+All DIS offerings are voluntary, initiated by the student, accepted at the discretion of the faculty member, and processed by the instructional dean.
+Each DIS will be allotted the equivalent of a half (0.5) credit hour.

+Section 7.
 Night Classes.
 Night classes are courses that require a faculty member to meet with students after 5:30 p.m.
 With the exception of courses specifically operated at night, no faculty member will be required to work more than two nights per week per semester without his or her consent.
 No faculty member will be assigned a tenth period (as defined in the current course schedule) followed by a first period (as defined in the current course schedule) the next day without his or her consent.

-Section 7.
+Section 8.
 Compensation Assignments.
 In the event that a full-time faculty member's regularly scheduled classes fail to meet the necessary enrollment (15 or more students) and the class section is cancelled, the faculty member shall be notified in writing at least 24 hours prior to the start of the class, consulted, and assigned a compensating assignment in the areas of the instructor's certification or some other professional assignment as designated by the appropriate Vice President.

-Classes that are only offered once for the semester on a campus shall not be cancelled and will be offered at full credit unless all students in the section to be cancelled can be reasonably accommodated.
+Classes where only one section is offered per semester shall not be cancelled and will be offered at full credit.

+Full-time faculty may be asked, but not required, to teach credit classes beyond the maximum credit-hour assignment, as defined in Article X, Section 4, with the exception of the required minimum Summer teaching assignment, which may result in one or more credits of required overload.

+The faculty member may be offered, with no obligation to accept, a class section that does not meet the necessary enrollment as overload at a reduced credit hour rate for the class according to the Faculty Load Valuation below as long as he or she has met their minimum required course load.

+The Faculty Load Valuation below is based on a 3-credit hour course -- valuation would increase/decrease depending upon course credits:

+1 through 2 students .5 credits

+3 through 8 students 1 credits

+9 through 14 students 2 credits

+15 and above students 3 credits

+Note: If it is determined at the end of 100% date for refund, that enrollment in courses taught at a reduced rate has increased, the faculty member will be compensated based on the above Faculty Load Valuation.

-The following are exceptions to the conditions specified above.
-Each of the four (4) exceptions will follow written departmental guidelines located in the Faculty Handbook:
+Each of the following four (4) exceptions will follow written department guidelines established by each department/instructional area with input of the full-time faculty and documented in departmental meeting minutes.
+A copy of the departmental meeting minutes will be maintained in the instructional dean’s office:

 Stacked Courses.
 Sequenced courses that meet on the same day and time under the same Instructor when put together will meet the course enrollment minimum of 15 students or Training Partnership Agreements (TPAs).